What is phishing?

 What else can I do?

-If you receive a phishing email please forward the phishing email to email@example.com.
+If you receive a phishing email please forward the phishing email to email@example.com or use the Report a Phish button located in the top-right corner of the email, if available.
 Once received we will use this information to block the sender and the phishing link on campus to prevent others from accidentally following the link.

 Current Phishing Attempts at the U of S